 A new report by FutureDot Now, a coalition of industry leaders who work together to ensure that all working-age adults have the digital skills they need for their prosperity and that of the UK, has laid bare the issue of the fundamental digital skills gap that lies at the heart of UK business.

-Titled ‘The UK workforce digital skills gap: Why closing it matters and a roadmap for action’ (download it here), this report explains that technology is no longer a luxury; it's the lifeblood of our existence, shaping how we live, work, and engage with society.
-Yet, a staggering number of working individuals are digitally disenfranchised, lacking the basic digital skills to fully tap into the potential of technology.
+Titled ‘The UK workforce digital skills gap: Why closing it matters and a roadmap for action’ (download the report as a PDF here), this report explains that technology is no longer a luxury; it's the lifeblood of our existence, shaping how we live, work, and engage with society.
+Yet, a staggering number of working individuals are digitally disenfranchised, lacking the basic digital skills to tap into the potential of technology fully.

 This growing divide between the tech-savvy and the tech-deprived is causing dislocation in our economy and society.
 There is an immediate need for a concerted, urgent effort to arm every UK worker with vital digital skills.
 A fresh blueprint lays out a strategic plan for the government, industry, and civil society to cultivate a digitally adept and confident workforce.

 The Extent and Impact of the UK's Digital Skills Shortfall

 The digital skills shortfall in the UK workforce is vast and alarming.
 A whopping 59% of the workforce, roughly 23.4 million working adults, struggle to perform all 20 digital tasks considered essential for work.
 These tasks, identified by industry and government, include basic skills such as using online collaboration tools, accessing digital pay information, setting privacy controls, and updating software.

 Around 8% of the workforce, approximately 3.2 million people, cannot perform any of the 20 essential tasks.
 This group, often unemployed, impaired, or from lower socioeconomic backgrounds, is severely disadvantaged in securing jobs and participating actively in society due to their digital deficiencies.